Beautiful yogis and yoginis,

 Resting for a few more moments.

-With our eyes closed for a few more moments.
+With our eyes closed for a few more moments,

 Sitting up tall.

-Sitting up in our space of peace.
+In our space of peace.

 Honoring our breath in this practice.

-We moved out of the mind into the body with asanas,
+Out of the mind into the body with asanas,

 With yoga.

-We furthermore flowed into the breath,
+We furthermore flowed into the breath.

-In order to find a new sense of breathing,
+With the breath in order to find a new sense of breathing,

 A new way that will help us become free from the heavy burdens of stress and anxiety.

-I wish you a beautiful,
+I hope you enjoy the practice and wish you a beautiful,

-Relaxing day ahead,
+Relaxing day ahead or evening.

 Keep rising and falling into the ever-flowing current of life.

-It's all up and down,
+So all up and down,

 Always moving.